 Waltz in E-flat major, Op.
 18 (1833)

 This also glistened as it should with style brillante delicacy, possessing a superbly captured sensibility of the period - one of joy and gaiety.
 Her dance rhythm was infectious with a definite instinctive grasp of the waltz as a dance.
-The not altogether desent into reflective, almost melancholic thoughts in the minor was perfectly 'classically' restrained and graded without darker indulgence.
+The not altogether complete descent into reflective, almost melancholic thoughts in the minor, was perfectly 'classically' restrained and graded without a tempting darker indulgence.

 Barcarolle in F sharp major, Op.
 60 (1846)

-Her creation of atmosphere on, shall we say, a Venetian lagoon was peerlessly romantic restrained yet with an underlying meditation of yearning feeling.
+Her creation of the atmosphere on, shall we say, a Venetian lagoon was peerlessly romantic restrained yet with an underlying meditation of yearning feeling.
 The beginning of a journey of the heart and its progress of intimacy and rising love.
 Not without moments of stress, this music was a portrait of the clasping and attempted symbiosis with the spirit of another.
-Such extraordinary variation of watercolours and balance of dynamic which in this work so often is exaggerated to a storm on an open ocean rather than a contained lagoon.
-Shadows pass, clouds and deeper thoughts.
+Such extraordinary variation of watercolours and balance of dynamic which in this work so often is exaggerated to a storm on the open ocean rather than within a contained lagoon.
+Shadows pass, clouds and deeper thoughts embrace us.
 A most remarkable performance of this masterpiece.
+A glorious narrative of the passing febrile nature of the emotions of love ....

 Andante spianato and Grande Polonaise Brillante in E flat major Op.
 22